CDN Domains

 CDN Migration

-This transition followed the timeline below:
+This transition has been following the timeline below:

-• 15 January 2026 for SDK Free Plans
+• January 15, 2026 for SDK Free Plans

 Impact on Media Assets and Automation